Trustpilot

 Is my watch safe when it's with you?

 Yes.
 I take a huge amount of care with watches and everything is kept in a secure premises.
 I am also protected by professional indemnity insurance and goods in trust insurance.
-However, I recommend you check with your insurance policy to make sure your watch is covered whilst being repaired.
-And if you are posting watches to me, please always make sure you buy insurance.
+If you are posting watches to me, please always make sure you buy insurance and that watches are covered.
+Secursus provide specialist insurance for posting watches.

 How do I pay you?

 All payment is in advance.
-Once the work is confirmed I'll send you an invoice and you can pay by bank transfer or card if you prefer.
+Once the work is confirmed, I'll send you an invoice and you can pay by bank transfer.
+If you wish to pay by card please let me know.

 Is there a warranty on your repairs and servicing?